kcl-tscm/imeall/README.md

 type are to be used the directories can take more specific
 names: EAM_Mishin, DFT_PW, DFT_VASP etc.
 Within each calc_type of directories is the pattern gbid_'suffix'.
-The suffix denotes the modification to the base grainboundary structure.
-This could constitute a pattern like _d2.0.
-Which denotes: delete one of a pair of atoms from the original grain boundary structure with nearest neighbour distance less than 2 A.
+The suffix denotes the modification to the canonical grain boundary structure.
+This could constitute a pattern like ```_d2.0``` which denotes: delete one of a pair of atoms from the original grain boundary structure with nearest neighbour distance less than 2 A.
-Another suffix pattern might be displace the canonical grain along the inplane lattice vectors by a distance 0.25*lattice vector:
+Another suffix pattern might be displace the canonical grain along the in-plane lattice vectors by a distance 0.25*lattice vector:
 _tv0.25bxv0.25.
-Suffices can be combined _d2.0_tx0.25.
+Suffices can be combined ```_tv0.25bxv0.25_d2.0```.
-A key for some common patterns is given here:
+A key for some common suffix patterns is given here:
 ```
   _v2bxv6        : supercell 2 times along v 6 times along bxv.
   _tv0.13bxv0.25 : displace one grain along the 0.13*v along v and 0.13*bxv along bxv.